29next/intro-bootstrap/README.md

 1. Clone or download this respository
 ```
-git clone git@github.com:29next/intro.git
+git clone git@github.com:29next/bootstrap-theme.git
 ```

-2. Inside the downloaded theme files you can open the `mainifest.json` file and edit the storename to be what you would like
+2. Inside the downloaded theme files you can open the `mainifest.json` file and edit the storename to be what you would like.
 ```
 {
     "name": "Bootstrap Intro",